-These and other emergency operations modifications were developed and implemented in early spring 2020 in response to the coronavirus/COVID-19 pandemic, which is ongoing at the time of this writing.
-The pandemic has created a need for social distancing and other precautions to protect against the spread of the disease.
-In compliance with the recommendations of the Center for Disease Control (CDC), "stay-at-home" orders issued by California Governor Newsom, and other guidance from local, state, and federal agencies, HACSB has taken steps to reduce contact between individuals, including reducing the number of employees in our offices through telework and alternative work schedules, expanding remote and virtual service options, and using prescheduled appointments for in-person customer service.
-The need for social distancing and other precautions is anticipated to continue into the summer and potentially through the remainder of 2021.
+These and other emergency operations modifications were developed and implemented in early spring 2020 in response to the coronavirus/COVID-19 pandemic.
+The pandemic created a need for social distancing and other precautions to protect against the spread of the disease.
+In compliance with the recommendations of the Center for Disease Control (CDC), "stay-at-home" orders issued by California Governor Newsom, and other guidance from local, state, and federal agencies, HACSB took steps to reduce contact between individuals, including reducing the number of employees in our offices through telework and alternative work schedules, expanding remote and virtual service options, and using prescheduled appointments for in-person customer service..
 As a result, HASCB has implemented the emergency operations changes for this activity:

 - To the extent possible, HACSB will conduct annual meetings between TLA participants and their FES caseworker by telephone or using virtual meeting technology.
-If this is not possible, HACSB will defer the annual meetings until it is safe, feasible, and practical to conduct them in accordance with normal procedures; - The end of term (EOT) for any TLA participant with an EOT scheduled to occur between April 1 and September 30, 2020, was delayed by six months.
+If this is not possible, HACSB will defer the annual meetings until it is safe, feasible, and practical to conduct them in accordance with normal procedures; - The end of term (EOT) for any TLA participant with an EOT scheduled to occur between April 1, 2020, and September 30, 2020, was delayed by six months.

-Emergency operations will be ended as soon as it is safe, feasible, and practical to return to normal operations.
+At the time of this writing, emergency operations have ended and have returned to normal operations.
 Emergency operations may be reenacted in the future in response to a resurgence of the current pandemic or another local disaster, emergency, or other crisis situation.